dmon22/sample/README.md

 * Harrier
 * Hornet

+*Git is easy.
+Git is fun.
+Thanks Linus!

 During the next year you will learn the fundamentals of data science.

 Surviving the nine courses which make up the [Data Science